sozraheem/thesis_2025/ERP_analysis_code/patient_pipeline/notes/extra/p1_dataset_notes.md

 In every trial the patient has to focus on a single word from the set of 6 monosyllabic words, played on 6 speakers.
 The model has to decode the target word, i.e., which word the patient is attending to in that trial.
 To gather enough data for this task, the sequence of 6 words, a so-called *iteration*, is repeated 15 times.
 That means that there are 15 iterations in a single trial, adding up to 90 words/stimuli per trial.

 So, an iteration consists of 6 words: 5 non-targets and 1 target.
 Among iterations (within a trial) the target word is the same, but the order of words differ.
 15 iterations form a single trial.
 Per trial, the decoding model decides what the target word is.
 6 trials form a single run.
-After each run, the patient can take a break.
-A single session/block consists of 6 runs.
+After each run, the patient can take a break. .

 ### Summary (bottom-up)
 - 6 words/stimuli per iteration